-Vacation and moving care
+Vacation and moving care Short vacations...

-Short vacations...

-No need to shut off the refrigerator if you will be away for less than four weeks.
-Use up perishables, freeze other items.
-If your refrigerator is equipped with an automatic ice maker, 1) turn it off; 2) shut off the water supply to the ice maker, 3) empty the ice bin.
+No need to shut off the refrigerator if you will be away for only a few weeks.
+Use up the perishables; freeze other items.
+Turn off your ice maker; shut off the water supply; empty the ice bin and make sure all ice cubes are dispensed out of the mechanism.